San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Seahawks stats and trends

-- Seattle has one win against the spread in three games this year.
+- Seattle has one win against the spread in three games this season.

-- Seattle's games this season have hit the over one time in three opportunities (33.3%).

-- The Seahawks have one turnover this season, equal to the number of takeaways for the 49ers.
+- The Seahawks have one giveaway this season, while the 49ers have one takeaway.

 Home and road insights